 Next came A Gift of Freedom: How the John M. Olin Foundation Changed America–a book of enormous interest to a small number of influential people.
 It led to short stints as a consultant to a pair of foundations.
 As Saul Bellow reportedly once said, “Every writer needs something to do in the afternoon.”
 Today, I’m much more likely to write about foundations than to advise them: I’m a contributing editor of Philanthropy magazine.

 Even before joining National Review, I was at work on my first novel, The First Assassin.
 For years, it was the project I kept putting aside as deadlines loomed and children were born.
 Yet hardly a day passed in which I didn’t give it at least a fleeting thought.
 The book is a historical thriller, set primarily in 1861 Washington.
 I published it on my own in 2009.
 As I had hoped, it caught the eye of an editor.
 AmazonEncore released a new edition in 2010.
 Houghton-Mifflin put out its own version in November 2011.
 On Kindle, the The First Assassin was a #2 bestseller–when it was sold for a day at the blue-light-special price of $1.99.

 In 2011, I became director of the Herbert H. Dow II Journalism Program at Hillsdale College in Michigan.
 So the Miller family relocated to the land of its forefathers.
 We live a few miles west of town on wooded property, where we often see deer and wild turkeys from our windows.
 I bought a chainsaw and like to use it.
 At the college, I teach classes, oversee the school paper, administer scholarships and internships, and try to look professorial.
 Best of all, I remain a practicing journalist, still on the masthead of National Review.
-I have a couple of book ideas, but I’m not ready to tell you about them yet.
+I have lots of ideas for more books.